objcio/articles/2014-03-07-ip-tcp-http.markdown

 TCP incorporates flow control and a lot of sophisticated mechanisms for congestion control.
 These are all about figuring out (A) if segments got lost and need to be retransmitted, and (B) if the rate at which segments are sent needs to be adjusted.

 Flow control is about making sure that the sending side doesn't send data faster than the receiver (at either end) can process it.
 The receiver sends a so-called *receive window*, which tells the sender how much more data the receiver can buffer.
 There are some subtle details we'll skip, but in the above `tcpdump` output, we see a `win 65535` and a `wscale 4`.
 The first is the window size, the latter a scale factor.
-As a result, the host at `10.0.1.6` says it has a receive window of 4·64 kB = 256 kB and the the host at `23.63.125.15` advertises `win 14480` and `wscale 1` i.e. roughly 14 kB.
+As a result, the host at `10.0.1.6` says it has a receive window of 4·64 kB = 256 kB and the host at `23.63.125.15` advertises `win 14480` and `wscale 1`, i.e. roughly 14 kB.
 As either side receives data, it will send an updated receive window to the other end.

 Congestion control is quite complex.
 The various mechanisms are all about figuring out at which rate data can be sent through the network.
 It's a very delicate balance.
 On one hand, there's the obvious desire to send data as fast as possible, but on the other hand, the performance will collapse dramatically when sending too much data.
 This is called [congestive collapse](https://en.wikipedia.org/wiki/Congestive_collapse#Congestive_collapse) and it's a property inherent to packet-switched networks.
 When too many packets are sent, packets will collide with other packets and the packet loss rate will climb dramatically.